 Loose Fill Insulation

 This type of insulation is better for filling places that have an irregular space that is hard to access.
 Most times, it is blown into small holes placed in the finished walls to fill up the interior space with insulation.
 Although this technique can be used for new construction, it is more commonly used to insulate existing structures.
-There are many eco-friendly choices for loose-fill insulation, which makes it a popular choice for saving money on utility expenses and saving the environment at the same time.

 Spray Foam Insulation

-This type of insulation is extremely effective especially around pipes, ventilation ducts, and other things that cut through the insulated barrier.
-The spray can easily be applied to these irregular areas and it expands to cover the gaps that might exist.
-This insulation technique is expensive and best reserved for use in these specialized areas where something may pass through the insulated barrier
+This type of insulation is extremely effective, especially around pipes, ventilation ducts, and other things that cut through the insulated barrier.
+The spray can easily be applied to these irregular areas, and it expands to cover the gaps that might exist.
+This insulation technique is expensive and best reserved for use in these specialized areas where something may pass through the insulated barrier.

 Rigid Board Insulation